Islamic eschatology: Literal or allegorical

-Besides the material notion of the paradise, descriptions of it are also interpreted as allegories, whose meaning is the state of joy believers will experience in the afterlife.
-For some theologians, seeing God is not a question of sight, but of awareness of God's presence.
-Although early Sufis, such as Hallaj, took the descriptions of paradise literal, later Sufi traditions usually stressed out the allegorical meaning.
+Descriptions of the physical pleasures of paradise have been interpreted as allegories, symbolic of the state of joy believers will experience in the afterlife.
+For some theologians, even being able to see God is not a question of sight, but of awareness of God's presence.
+Although early Sufis, such as Hallaj, took the descriptions of paradise literally, later Sufi traditions usually stressed an allegorical meaning.

-On the issue of Judgement Day, early Muslims debated whether scripture should be interpreted literally or figuratively, and the school of thought that prevailed (Ashʿarī) "affirmed that such things as" connected with Judgement day as "the individual records of deeds (including the paper, pen, and ink with which they are inscribed), the bridge, the balance, and the pond" are "realities", and "to be understood in a concrete and literal sense."
+On the issue of Judgement Day, early Muslims debated whether scripture should be interpreted literally or figuratively, with a literal interpretation of the Ashʿarī school of thought eventually prevailing.
+It affirmed that things connected with Judgement day such as "the individual records of deeds (including the paper, pen, and ink with which they are inscribed), the bridge, the balance, and the pond" were all to be understood "in a concrete and literal sense."